 Jose Ramirez had an awful beginning to last year that really tested the patience of fantasy owners.
-However, if he can get off to a hot start, and hit like he did in the second half and most of his career all season long, he could be a late second round pick contributing like a first rounder.
+However, if he can get off to a hot start, and hit like he did in the second half (and for most of his career) all season long, he could be a late second round pick contributing like an early first rounder.
 Remember, he was going as early as 5th overall in roto drafts just a year ago.
 Franmil Reyes also needs to get some love at his current adp.
 35 HR with 85 RBI might be his floor.
-The Indians lineup actually added some nice quality to the bottom half (which was awful last season), which should increase everyone’s numbers overall.
+The Indians lineup actually added some nice quality to the bottom half (which was awful last season), which should increase everyone’s numbers in general.

 CJ Cron adp 243.
 My rank 222.

 The Tigers lineup is pretty terrible, but the newly acquired CJ Cron is expected to finally be given an every day job.
 He hasn’t hit righties well in the past, but he does enough against lefties to make up for it and still hits homers.
 He could be a sneaky source of 35 home runs very late in the draft.

 Hunter Dozier is a somewhat forgotten man on draft boards after dealing with injury issues late last season.
 When he was healthy however, he reminded Royals fans why he was the 8th overall pick several years ago.
 He slugged a hefty .522 and bats in the middle of the order with some great hitters in front of him.
 He could easily flirt with 100 rbi.
 A healthy Adalberto Mondesi will help the cause.